Completing an accredited acupuncture course and becoming a member with a professional body will help to give your acupuncture career the best start

 If you want to increase your knowledge you may wish to take further training in areas such as:

-- specific acupuncture techniques;
+- specific acupuncture techniques

-- advanced acupuncture theory;
+- advanced acupuncture theory

-- Chinese herbal medicine;
+- Chinese herbal medicine

 - other holistic medical therapies.

-- antenatal care;
+- antenatal care

-- psychiatric care;
+- psychiatric care

 Some short courses are offered (in English) in countries such as China and Hong Kong.
 Doctoral study is also available.

 Most UK regions have set up support groups for acupuncturists, which can be a way of seeking out professional opinion, networking and keeping abreast of opportunities for further training and development.
-Supervision is also encouraged.
+Supervision is encouraged.

-There may be opportunities to work abroad.
-However, you should check the specific requirements of the country you're interested in working in, as these may differ from the UK.
+Acupuncturists often work in more than one location or setting, which can provide variety.
+There may also be opportunities to work abroad - however, you should check the specific requirements of the country you're interested in working in, as these may differ from the UK.